-Additionally, this bow’s vibration and noise dampening technology is top-notch.
+Additionally, this bow’s vibration and noise-dampening technology are top-notch.
 Shooting the Cruzer is a whisper-quiet proposition, and hand shock is effectively zero.

-If you are looking for a moderately priced compound bow, with premium price shootability, the Cruzer G2 is just what you have been searching for.
+I recommend this bow for everybody that is looking for a moderately priced compound bow with a premium price shootability! the Cruzer G2 is just what you have been searching for.